surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission/README.md

 						<li>Accuracy is around 55% to 70% </li>
 						<li>Recall is around 35% to 60% </li>
 						<li>Precision is around 13% to 14% </li>
-                        <li> LR when not including non-insulan medications and Diagnosis performed better
+                        <li> LogisticRegression when not including non-insulan medications and Diagnosis performed better
                     </ul>
 				</li>
 				<li> At 50% Probability threshold